www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/articles/2024-09-25-disrespecting-apis.md

 Java's XML code is intended to create 1 document object in order to create 1 XML.
 My way was not the intended way.
-The creation of new XML objects by one document is not thread safe and therefore create this race condition.
+The creation of new XML objects by one document is not thread safe and therefore creates this race condition.
 You can argue, that Java's XML code is bad, but if you use it wrongly, it is your concern as well.